Infn8Loop/pprgs-ai-framework/docs/QUICKSTART.md

 - ✅ Understand why F_DUDS > 0 matters
 - ✅ Explain the Goal Hierarchy (P₁ > P₂ > P₃)
 - ✅ Know where to find more detailed docs
-- ✅ Understand licensing terms (free for research, paid for commercial)
+- ✅ Understand GPL 3 licensing terms (free and open source)

-**Did you complete all these?** 🎉 **Congratulations!** You're ready to dive deeper.
+**Did you complete all these?** 🎉 **Congratulations!** You’re ready to dive deeper.

----
+——

-## What You've Accomplished
+## What You’ve Accomplished

-In 15 minutes, you've:
+In 15 minutes, you’ve:

 ✅ Set up a complete PPRGS development environment
 ✅ Run your first wisdom-seeking AI agent
 ✅ Demonstrated non-utility allocation (the core PPRGS behavior)
 ✅ Understood the key concepts (R_V, MRP, F_DUDS)
 ✅ Learned where to go next

-**You're now part of the PPRGS research community!**
+**You’re now part of the PPRGS research community!**

----
+——

 ## Final Thoughts

-PPRGS isn't about building the **most efficient** AI.
+PPRGS isn’t about building the **most efficient** AI.
-It's about building the **wisest** AI.
+It’s about building the **wisest** AI.

 The difference matters.

 An efficient AI maximizes paperclips.
-A wise AI asks "Should I be making paperclips?"
+A wise AI asks “Should I be making paperclips?”

 **Welcome to the pursuit of wisdom.** 🚀

----
+——

 ## Quick Commands Summary